oddle-developer/oddle-frontend-challenge/README.md

 ### Basic

-- As a user, I can search users based on `username` and view a list of users displaying `username` & `avatar` with pagination
+1. As a user, I can search users based on `username` and view a list of user cards with pagination
+2. As a user, within the list, I can see `username`, `avatar` image, `followers` count and `following` count on each card
-- As a user, I can like & unlike users while searching & browsing
+3. As a user, I can like & unlike users while searching & browsing
-- As a user, I can view a list of liked users
+4. As a user, I can view a list of liked users (preserve after refreshing the browsers)
-- As a user, I can view a specific user's information, including name, contact info & lists of `repositories`, `followers` & `following`
+5. As a user, I can view a specific user's information, including name, contact info, lists of `repositories`, list of `followers` & list of `following` users.

 ### Bonus

-- As a user, while searching I can know each users' number of repositories, followers & following
-- As a user, I can view & use this website via desktop as well as mobile
+1. As a user, I can view & use this website via desktop as well as mobile
-- As a user, I can copy & paste current website url and it will always show the same contents under the same browser
+2. As a user, I can copy & paste current website url and it will always show the same contents under the same browser
-- As a user, I can search as I type without manually clicking a search button
+3. As a user, I can search as I type without manually clicking a search button

 ---

 ## Design Materials

-> Feel free to add more designs based on existed layouts & components.
+ > CSS doesn't have to be pixel perfect, we are cool as long as the ratio doesn't look too different from the mock-up.
+Feel free to add more designs based on existed layouts & components.

+### Basic

-Please create the website following this [design file](https://www.figma.com/file/kt2BetKOPYrbGHhQcHy1SE/Oddle-Fe-Challenge) on figma.
+1. Please create the website following this [design file](https://www.figma.com/file/kt2BetKOPYrbGHhQcHy1SE/Oddle-Fe-Challenge) on figma.
 Here we are using [MUI](https://mui.com) for UI mock-ups.

-Note:

-- **Dark mode** is optional
+### Bonus

-- Avatar background colour is optional; A default or fallback image will be better.
+1. A default or fallback image will be better.
-- Search Page will display pagination tab if needed (we will not enforce Liked Page)
+2. Search Page will display pagination tab if needed (we will not enforce Liked Page)
-- CSS doesn't have to be pixel perfect, we are cool as long as the ratio doesn't look too different from the mock-up
+3. Loading, error, and empty state are properly handled

 ---